haskell/containers/CONTRIBUTING.md

 # Instructions for Contributors

-As mentioned in the [README](https://github.com/haskell/containers/blob/master/README.md), for reporting bugs (and maybe even the respective fix), please use the [GitHub issue tracker](https://github.com/haskell/containers/issues).
+To report bugs, please use the [GitHub issue tracker](https://github.com/haskell/containers/issues).
+We also appreciate [pull requests](https://github.com/haskell/containers/pulls) on GitHub.

-For proposing API changes/enhancements, please follow the [guidelines outlined on the Haskell Wiki](https://wiki.haskell.org/Library_submissions#Guide_to_proposers).
-Especially note that all API changes/enhancements should be discussed on libraries@haskell.org mailing list.
+For proposing API changes or enhancements, please follow the [guidelines outlined on the Haskell Wiki](https://wiki.haskell.org/Library_submissions#Guide_to_proposers).
+All such changes should be discussed on the libraries@haskell.org mailing list.

 ## Building, testing, and benchmarking